Perry County Nursing and Rehabilitation Center

 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percentage of short-term stay patients who saw functional improvements, such as with activities of daily living.
-Some would argue that this is a reliable measure of a nursing home's rehabilitation performance.
+This datapoint measures the percent of short-term residents who saw functional improvements, such as with activities of daily living.
+Some experts argue that this is a reasonable measure of a nursing home's rehabilitation performance.